Lurgold/PrismaticDetector/README.md

 - <ins> Custom Traacking</ins> : Easily choose the items you want to track !

-- <ins> Translations</ins> : The program is only available in English and French at the momment
+- <ins> Translations</ins> : The program is only available in English and French at the moment

 - <ins> Modern Interface</ins> : A clean and modern GUI for a pleasing experience.